Ah, there’s nothing like a full-bodied stench in selecting a wine.

 Smells like a backed-up sewer during a heatwave!

-Timothy Madigan Premium Member about 1 month ago
+Timothy Madigan Premium Member 3 months ago

 Wow – it’s been 4 years already? how times flies in this strip.